stele95/AMD-Single-GPU-Passthrough/README.md

 3) Now you should be good to turn on your VM!
 On Windows drivers will auto install.

+### GPU not resetting properly

+After setting everything up, you just get a black screen once you start your VM and the GPU fans speed up, or your VM shut down doesn't return you to the host login screen, check logs at `/var/log/libvirt/qemu/{VM name}.log` for a  `vfio: Cannot reset device {gpu device id}, no available reset mechanism.`.
+If you have that error, add `rtcwake -m mem -s 3` at the end of the `/usr/local/bin/vfio-startup` script and at the start of the `/usr/local/bin/vfio-teardown` script.

-### Export GPU ROM (Mandatory for 7900XTX, optional for older GPUs if the VM is not starting or shutting down properly)
+### Export GPU ROM

+This step is optional, try it if the VM is not starting or shutting down properly.

 The best way is to extract it from Windows using GPU-Z and copy that file to ``/var/lib/libvirt/vbios/``.
 In case you don't have access to Windows installation, try the following steps: